sakheed/capstone-ios-app/README.md

 ---

 ## Project Brief:
 **SignalQ** is a SwiftUI-based iOS app designed to record low latency audio and detect gunshots using a CoreML machine learning classifier model.
-Upon detection, it records data from multiple sensors including GPS, heart rate, gyroscope, and pressure.
+Upon detection, it records data from multiple sensors including GPS, heart rate, gyroscope, pressure, and altitude.
 All data is saved locally with Realm and then uploaded to a backend using gRPC.

 ---